d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 # Concise Implementation of Linear Regression
 :label:`sec_linear_gluon`

-The surge of deep learning has inspired the development of a variety of mature software frameworks, that automate much of the repetitive work of implementing deep learning models.
+Resurgent interest deep learning has inspired the development of a variety of mature software frameworks, for automating the repetitive work of implementing gradient-based learning algorithms.
-In the previous section we relied only on `ndarray` for data storage and linear algebra and the auto-differentiation capabilities in the `autograd` package.
+In the previous section we relied only on
+`ndarray` for data storage and linear algebra and on `autograd` to calculate derivatives.
-In practice, because many of the more abstract operations, e.g. data iterators, loss functions, model architectures, and optimizers, are so common, deep learning libraries will give us library functions for these as well.
+In practice, because data iterators, loss functions, optimizers, and neural network layers (and some whole architectures) are so common, modern libraries implement these components for us as well.

 In this section, we will learn how we can implement the linear regression model in :numref:`sec_linear_scratch` much more concisely with Gluon.